Dennis Toeppen

 Dennis Toeppen (born 1964) is an American entrepreneur and owner of bus company Suburban Express.
 He was a party to two cases of first impression relating to domain name registration.

 Early life and education

 Dennis Eric Toeppen grew up in Mount Prospect, Illinois.
 He graduated from Prospect High School in 1982 and enrolled at the University of Illinois at Urbana–Champaign, majoring in electrical engineering.
 He later changed his major to business, and graduated with a BS in Finance in 1987.
-Thereafter, he attended the University of Illinois at Urbana–Champaign, where he earned a BS in Economics, Northwestern University, where he earned an MS in Transportation, and University of Chicago, where he earned an MBA.
+Thereafter, he attended the University of Illinois at Urbana–Champaign, where he earned a BS in Economics, Northwestern University, where he earned an MS in Transportation, University of Chicago, where he earned an MBA, and Parkland College, where he earned an AS in Construction Management.